kukuu/notifications/README.md

 The application delivers Text and Video from a Cloud based SaaS platform.
 The system allows text messages and videos to be delivered to Internet connectivity devices and requires a log-in access control for an Administrator and a Tennant.
 The application is  a multi-tenancy system and requires Tenant ID and API key to access and create a Notification.

+Each notification and log is tied to the tenant_id so that data is isolated by tenant.
+Only users from the same tenant can view or send notifications for their respective tenants.

 ## Components of the Solution:

 1. Multi-Tenant Setup: Each client (tenant) will have a Tenant ID and API Key to access the notification platform: